 - Identify the needs and motivations of your end-users: Usually the end-user in the enterprise world is easily lost in the shuffle.

-- Focus on ROI: Usually POCs are underfunded and sometimes do not happen at all, so it is important to start off as strong as possible in case the POC is short lived.
+- Focus on ROI: Usually POCs are underfunded aor never get off the ground at all, so it is important to start off as strong as possible in case the POC is short lived.

 When prioritizing options limit, previous experiences from ruling out a potential candidate.
 Technology changes fast.
-Something that was of the table 24 months ago, may now be a viable option.
-If you want an example: look at the different in Android adoption in the enterprise from 2012 to 2015.
+Something that was off the table 24 months ago, may now be a viable option.
+If you want an example: look at the different in Android adoption in the enterprise from 2012 to 2018.

-In theory executing on a POC should be this easy but beware of scope creep.
+In theory, executing on a POC should be this easy but beware of scope creep.
 This is usually the time when small additions to the scope are added.
 It is important to keep your POC focused on the problem at hand.
 If you took good notes during your prioritizing phase then you have the ammo to protect your scope and keep your POC on track.
 Scope creep has killed some potential great products over the last two decades.
-You need to be brutally honest with regards to the necesary scope of your POC (versus the “Nice to Have”)
+You need to be brutally honest with regards to the necessary scope of your POC.

-This is the fun part (to me at least).
+This is the fun part.
 Gather feedback from end-users, developers and the supporting business groups.
 Collect the data that was captured as part of this POC, so that success can be measured.
-Working with your internal team and vendors discuss what can be improved.
+Working with your internal team and vendors, discuss what can be improved.
 Depending on the size of the organization there may be an opportunity to negotiate changes or require improvements from software and hardware vendors.

 It is show and tell time.
 Use this as an opportunity to get business groups and leadership excited.
 Determine if goals were met and if there is room to learn more or test options that had lower priority.
 Do not forget to document!
 It is easy to get excited or let down and forget to document the outcomes of a POC.